Physical Activity and Health Benefits

 - At least 150 minutes a week of moderate aerobic activity.
 The guidelines suggest that you spread this exercise throughout the week.
 Examples include running, walking or swimming.
 Even small amounts of physical activity are helpful, and accumulated activity throughout the day adds up to provide health benefits.

-- Strength training exercises for all major muscle groups at least two times a week.
+- Strength and personal training exercises for all major muscle groups at least two times a week.
 Examples include lifting free weights, using weight machines or doing body-weight training.

 Spread your activities throughout the week.
 If you want to lose weight, meet specific fitness goals or get even more benefits, you may need to ramp up your moderate aerobic activity to 300 minutes or more a week.